niy42/separated-powers/README.md

 - Using formal roles to separate powers in governance is a tried and true approach to safeguarding decentralisation of (social, political and economic) assets in light of their tendency to centralise around informal elites.

 ### How does it work?
+Let us compare the proposed governance framework with the current dominant approach.

-#### Option 1: The traditional approach to DAO governance, using OpenZeppelin's Governor.sol contract
+#### The traditional approach to DAO governance, using OpenZeppelin's Governor.sol contract
 - A user proposes a proposal, that includes external target contract(s), values(s) and calldata(s).
 - Users vote on this proposal, often their votes are weighted by the tokens they own or that have been delegated to them.
 - When a user calls the execute function, it checks if the proposal has succeeded (and is not queued).
 If this is the case, the external functions are called with the values and calldatas.